Classification of cohomogeneity-one actions on symmetric spaces of noncompact type: Solving the nilpotent construction problem

 Since $r \geq 3$, we see that

-are roots in $\Updelta_r^1$.
-The last two of them have the same height, which violates Corollary \ref{corollary:bifurcation}.
-In Figure \ref{figure:string:a:c}, we draw the diagram of $\Updelta_r^1$ for $r = 5$, where the first root in~\eqref{equation:roots:bifurcation:c:r} corresponds to the black node and the other two to the blue nodes.
+are both roots in $\Updelta_r^1$.
+Moreover, they have the same height, which violates Corollary \ref{corollary:bifurcation}.
+In Figure \ref{figure:string:a:c}, we draw the diagram of $\Updelta_r^1$ for $r = 5$ with these two roots corresponding to the blue nodes.

 We are left to deal with the spaces of types $\mm{B}_r$ and $\mm{BC}_r$ with $r \ge 2$.
 As we are about to see, these cases are harder, as arguing merely by looking at the roots and their multiplicities is not going to cut it.